 ¤ Ambikapur to leave the state by plane or train.

-Through this answer to Marc, I have revealed to you many tips to enjoy the tourist places in Chhattisgarh.
+Through this answer to Marc, I have revealed to you many tips to enjoy the tourist places of Chhattisgarh.

-Do you also know Chhattisgarh?
+Have you already visited Chhattisgarh?
 Do you have other tips to share?

 And to go even further…